jeev20/jeev20.github.io/_posts/2024-05-17-DiagramAsCode.md

 ### Using mermaid-live-editor
 #### Online
 The maintainers of mermaid have also open-sourced the live editor [https://mermaid.live/](https://mermaid.live/) so that users can opt to run them locally.
-This self-hosting option is a handy option to have for users who do not want to use the hosted live-editor.
+This self-hosting option is a handy option to have for users who do not want to use the hosted live-editor (although everything runs in the users browser even in the cloud version).
 #### Self-hosted
 To spin up your own instance of the live-editor use the docker/podman command.
 ```docker-cli